100-day Service Improvement Plan

 Expanding Digital Self-Service Options

-- Complete CRA Online Chat with service representatives extended to 8 a.m. to 8 p.m.
+- Complete CRA Online chat with service representatives extended to 8 a.m. to 8 p.m.
 (Eastern time).

-- New During the period of September 22 to 26, 2025, 6,000 people used CRA online chat in My Account.
+- Ongoing During the period of October 13 to October 17, 2025, 4,900 people used CRA Online chat in My Account.

 - Ongoing By early November 2025, the GenAI chatbot beta on Canada.ca will be able to answer more questions, as the number of topics is increased.